RobertaGabor/RobertaGabor/README.md

 <img src="header.gif" >

-<h3>I am Roby! my game tag Pokxcita is also welcome, Im on my last year of my degree.
-Here you will find my projects (currently for my college) and of my own.
-Its still in progress and organization.
+<h3>I am Roby! my game tag Pokxcita is also welcome.
+Here you will find my projects from college and work.

-Im a Junior Programmer, I've worked on Arduino Software, Javascript, and C; Im currently focus on C# and POO/OOP (Object-oriented programming), I have knowledge on .NET and VS IDE and working Databases on them (SQL SERVER).
+Im a Semi-Senior Programmer, I have worked on projects in:
+  Arduino Software,
+  Javascript,
+  C,
+  C#,
+  Typescript,
+  Selenium,
+  VBA,
+  Python,
+  Automation Anywhere/ Power Automate,
+  Power apps,
+  Angular

+  I also have knowledge in SQL SERVER.
 The presentations of my projects are all on spanish as like almost all of my commits.
 Here you can find: C, C#, Javascript/HTML, Python, PHP

 🧑💻Workflow: Git cmd, Github, Branches, Gitlab